What Is a Highly Sensitive Person (HSP)?

 This place can be at home, in a bedroom, or at a park.
 As long as the place is somewhere where the HSP can truly relax and recharge when things become too stimulating.

-Educate others – explaining to others about HSPs and what this mean can help them to understand what is too stimulating, and so they can make a conscious effort to make their presence or the environment more comfortable for the person.
+Explaining to others about HSPs and what this means can help them to understand what is too stimulating, and so they can make a conscious effort to make their presence or the environment more comfortable for the person.

-Being kind to the self – being highly sensitive may mean that the HSP is overly critical of themselves and their actions.
-However, the negative self-talk can be invalidating and is not helpful nor supportive.
+Being highly sensitive may mean that the HSP is overly critical of themselves and their actions.
+However, the negative self-talk can be invalidating and is neither helpful nor supportive.

 The HSP should remember that they are not responsible for everyone else’s happiness, and if someone is upset, they should not blame themselves if they did not directly cause the sadness.